simeononsecurity/simeononsecurity.ch/content/articles/nation-states-major-players-cyber-warfare/index.en.md

 ### Sabotage and Critical Infrastructure Attacks

-Some nation-states are not content with intelligence gathering or influence campaigns and resort to **sabotage**.
+Some nation-states aren't content with intelligence gathering or influence campaigns and resort to **sabotage**.
 They may target critical infrastructure, such as power grids, financial systems, or healthcare networks, with the potential to cause widespread disruption and harm.
 Stuxnet, a computer worm targeting Iran's nuclear program, is a prime example of such an attack.

 ## The Motivations Behind Nation-State Cyber Warfare